bt18b/benjamint-blog/README.md

-# Astro Shadcn UI Template
+# Blog Template with Astro Shadcn UI Template

-This template helps you build apps with Astro, Tailwind CSS, and Shadcn UI.
+This template helps you build a blog with Astro, Tailwind CSS, and Shadcn UI.

 ## Getting Started